Roxxers/roxbot/README.md

 - New feedmevegan command for hungry vegan friends.
 - Added new error catching for the GSSP cog in case the Tatsumaki API dies or something.
 ###### Refactoring
 - Brand new way of storing, saving, and interacting with the guild settings.
 The new system should be better to read, understand, and shouldn't be as broken as the old version.
-Really only a note for those looking at the source code as all functionality should be the same other than roxbot should no longer require rebooting to have upto settings.
+Really only a note for those looking at the source code as all functionality should be the same other than roxbot should no longer require rebooting to have up to date settings.
 - Also a new file structure layout so it looks nice.
 ###### Bug Fixes
 - Fixed bug where using the ;emoji command on a static emoji would return an empty file.